onzfonz/comp227/src/content/0/en/part0b.md

 [JavaScript fatigue on Medium](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4).

 You will suffer from JavaScript fatigue yourself during this course.
-Fortunately for us, there are a few ways to smooth the learning curve, and we can start with coding instead of configuration.
+Fortunately for us, there are a few ways to smooth the learning curve, and we will concentrate on the coding instead of the configuration.
-We can't avoid configuration completely, but we can merrily push ahead in the next few weeks while avoiding the worst of configuration hells.
+We can't avoid configuration completely
+(and we'll be doing some of that in part c), but after that, we can merrily push ahead in the next few weeks while hopefully avoiding the worst of it.

 </div>